The world's largest website

 To attain optimum weld transfer from the over sized diameter MIG wires requires high weld current and typically the current required will not be compatible with the gauge size welded.
 The bottom line is the auto industry needs managers who understand the importance of weld consumable selection, weld process controls and best weld practices.

-My process control training programs simplify and teach the best practices - process control requirements and anyone who can read English can present these programs.
+My process control training programs both simplify and teach the best practices - process control requirements and anyone who can read English can present these programs.

 MANY PLANTS WILL USE 0.045 (1.2mm) AND 0.052 (1.4mm) MIG WIRES WITH THEIR CV, SHORT